Jillke/Metis-EDA-Project/README.md

 The data is provided by Metropolitan Transportation Authority (MTA), a public transportation corporation in New York City.
 Datasets are collected from January 2022 to March 2022.

+## Algorithms

+- Query data from SQLite into Python via SQLAlchemy
+- Data Cleaning: remove duplicate rows and null values
+- Calculate the total number of entries for each station to highlight the top 5 stations with highest ridership on weekdays and weekends and analyzed the results.

 ## Tools

-- Connect Python to SQLite database using SQLAlchemy
+- SQLAlchemy
 - Matplotlib for data visualization
 - Pandas for data analysis

 ## Communication